Welcome to our wonderful new nursery!

 During term time many of our Little Squirrels use the wrap around care facility and are with us from 8 am until 4:30 pm each school day.

 Funded Child Care

-We offer funded 15 hours a week childcare places for 2, 3 and 4 year olds, and from September 2017 we will also be offering the 30 hour extended entitlement to families meeting the criteria.
+We offer funded 15 hours a week childcare places for 2, 3 and 4 year olds, and also offer the 30 hour extended entitlement to families meeting the criteria.
 For more information please contact the school office or www.childcarechoices.gov.uk

 Foundation Stage Uniform (Nursery and Reception)